XQueryInstitute/Course-Materials/xml-essentials/README.md

 /TEI/teiHeader[1]/fileDesc[1]/titleStmt[1]/title[1]
 ```

+The tree relationships between the nodes are expressed with the following terminology:

+* Root
+* Parent
+* Child
+* Sibling
+* Ancestors
+* Descendants
+* Atomic Value: nodes with no children or parent

+	-[W3Schools.com](http://www.w3schools.com/xpath/xpath_nodes.asp), see also Fawcett, et al., [*Beginning XML*](http://site.ebrary.com/lib/vanderbilt/Doc?id=10575466), p.
+47ff. on "The XML Infoset"

-The following are common expressions in XPath which allow one to select nodes:
+The following are common expressions in XPath which allow one to select nodes, specific values, or relationships:

 ```
 nodename 	Selects all nodes with the name "nodename"